RECAP tool shows Claude 3.7 reproduces ~3,000 words from The Hobbit and Harry Potter

 They also added 20 research articles from arXiv.
 The results showed that models could reproduce passages from almost every category, sometimes nearly word for word, except for the books the models hadn't seen during training.

-The RECAP study puts a spotlight on how much text large language models can retain.
-By looping feedback through several models, researchers at Carnegie Mellon and Instituto Superior Técnico managed to coax Claude 3.7 into reproducing roughly 3,000 passages from the first *Harry Potter* book, while earlier checks surfaced only dozens.
-Likewise, sizable excerpts from *The Hobbit* emerged with “striking accuracy,” according to the authors.
+The RECAP study shines a light on just how much text large language models can hold onto.
+By feeding feedback through a chain of models, a team from Carnegie Mellon and Instituto Superior Técnico managed to get Claude 3.7 to spit out roughly 3,000 passages from the first *Harry Potter* book - a jump from the dozens that showed up in earlier checks.
+The authors also point out that sizable chunks from *The Hobbit* came back with a surprisingly high level of detail.

 Common Questions Answered